Our Departments

 Middle School students are learning about circuitry and coding as they use a Makey Makey circuit board and Scratch to make their ideas come to life.

-- Science 6
+Science 6

 The sixth-grade science course is based on a discovery, hands-on approach to learning about Earth and Environmental Science.
 The course introduces students to scientific skills through experimentation, observations, small group projects, collaborative learning, and field trips.
 Students learn to explore the world around them using Earth and Environmental Science topics such as an introduction to scientific tools and terms, cartography, geological time, plate tectonics, natural resources, sustainability, climate, and pollution, as well as interdisciplinary experiences.
 The culminating experience for the year is a group-based, student-driven inquiry project rooted in topics explored throughout the year and shared with the Castilleja community.

-- Science 7
+Science 7

 Seventh-grade science is an introduction to and survey of the Life Sciences.
 Students begin by exploring the cell and the fundamental phenomena that make it alive, including cellular structure, energy storage and release, genetics, and evolution.
 Students will then learn about the human body by focusing on organ systems, including the circulatory, respiratory, digestive, and reproductive systems.
 Also, students will delve into evolution and ecology in the context of the diverse species that exist in the local ecosystems.
 Students engage in laboratory experiments, construct models, engage with computer simulations, participate in exploratory activities like dissections, and contribute to group learning in various interdisciplinary learning opportunities, including presentations.
 The culminating experience is an original, group-based inquiry experiment related to a student-determined question that will be showcased to the Castilleja community.

-- Science 8
+Science 8

 Students continue their study of science in eighth grade with a focus on physical science and conclude the year with the Explo Unit.
 The first unit entitled; 'Introduction to Physical Science,' asks students to demonstrate their understanding of inductive reasoning, the history of science, the role ethics has played in its development, and its need for more diversity regarding representative voices.
 The students then review the international system of units (SI), the role of accuracy and precision in measurement, and how to make graphs that best represent the data collected from an experiment.
 Three physics units follow: Fluid Forces, Energy and Heat, and Electromagnetic Radiation and Sound.
 Students then engage in three chemistry units: Chemical Interactions; Solutions, Acids, and Bases; and Matter and Change.
 Throughout the year, students conduct experiments and write Claim/Evidence/Reasoning analyses (C.E.R.s) using evidence to support or refute their claims for each investigation modeled after Upper School C.E.R. expectations.
 Students culminate the year with Explo, a self-designed inquiry project based on what they have explored throughout the year.
-This capstone project is shared with the Castilleja community..
+This capstone project is shared with the Castilleja community.

 Upper School

-- Physics
+-

 This hands-on introductory course covers the fundamental principles of three major areas of physics: electricity, mechanics, and light.
 The course emphasizes both conceptual understanding and mathematical modeling of the physical world.
 Concepts are first developed through direct experimentation and data analysis; later, students use equations to guide their thinking while solving increasingly challenging problems.
 Scientific communication skills are also developed through class discussions and lab reports.

-- Chemistry
+-

 This course provides students with a dynamic and conceptual view of the composition, structure, properties, and reactions of matter and the energy changes associated with its physical and chemical changes.
 Students will gain proficiency using models and symbols to convey their understanding of chemical principles and develop a detailed yet concise writing style through class and laboratory work.
 Topics of study will include atomic structure, the periodic table, chemical reactions, bonding and molecular structure, polarity and intermolecular forces, moles, stoichiometry, solutions, acid-base chemistry, and thermodynamics.
 The laboratory component of the course will provide hands-on and computer-based activities to reinforce the concepts within each topic.
 Students will practice appropriate estimation and measurement techniques and be challenged to be objective observers, analyze and interpret data, use evidence to support their claims, and appropriately assess the accuracy and reliability of their results.
 Prerequisite: completion of Physics

-- Chemistry Honors
+Chemistry Honors

 This course provides a strong foundation in chemical principles and is optimized to prepare students for advanced chemistry coursework.
-Students will be expected to perform more complex, self-driven assignments in addition to additional reading, writing, and research components.
+Students will be expected to perform more complex, self-driven assignments as well as additional reading, writing, and research components.
 The course content covers the following main ideas: atomic principles and electronic structure; nomenclature and chemical reactions; molecular geometry and intermolecular forces; moles and stoichiometry; acid-base chemistry; thermodynamics; gases.
 This course will also develop a deeper understanding of the laboratory process, emphasizing critical thinking and communication of lab results.
 The goal of this course is to lead students towards a greater understanding of the chemical world around them through inquiry, analysis, experimentation, and mathematical manipulations.
 An emphasis will be placed on hands-on learning, use of technology, and application to real-world situations.
 Prerequisite: Completion of Physics and either completion of Algebra II & Trigonometry or concurrent eligibility for Algebra II & Trigonometry Honors.
 It is advised that students who take this course have the recommendation of their Physics teacher.

-- Biologys
+-

 This course assumes an understanding of the principles of physics and chemistry and develops an understanding of the principles that govern structure and function in living things.
 Major topics covered include molecular and cell biology, classical and molecular genetics, principles of evolution, an overview of the diversity of life, plant biology, and principles of ecology.
 Students will practice scientific skills using biological data, including observation and analysis, reasoning from evidence, and scientific writing.
 Prerequisite: completion of Physics and Chemistry

-- Biology Honors
+Biology Honors

 Students in Biology Honors are expected to engage deeply with the subject material.
 While the topics covered are similar to those in Biology, some are covered in greater detail and assume a more sophisticated understanding of Chemistry.
 In addition, students are asked to combine their previously acquired scientific knowledge with concepts from multiple aspects of the Biology Honors course to demonstrate a comprehensive understanding of the subject matter.
 Students also work towards an in-depth understanding of experimental design and data analysis while developing their scientific writing.
 Prerequisite: completion of Physics and Chemistry.
 It is advised that students who take this course have the recommendation of their Chemistry teacher.